Table of Contents

 While renowned as a scientist and leader, Dr. A.P.J.
 Abdul Kalam is also celebrated as one of India’s finest educators.
 Despite his notable achievements, such as being dubbed the “Missile Man” and serving as President of India, Kalam found immense joy engaging with young minds.

-- “If you wish to glow brightly like the sun, you must first endure the burning like the sun.”
+“To shine as brightly as the sun, you must first endure the burn like the sun.”

-- “Not everyone has the same skills, but we all have a fair chance to nurture our abilities.”
+“Not everyone possesses the same skills, but we all have an equal opportunity to cultivate our abilities.”

-- “Don’t relax after your first win because if you stumble in the next, many will claim your first success was just luck.”
+“Don’t settle after your first victory, because if you falter next, many will say your success was just luck.”

 8. Gautam Buddha